nf-core/configs/docs/vsc_calcua.md

 ## Overview of partition profiles and resources

+> **NB:** Aside from the profiles defined in the table below, one additional profile is available, named `slurm`.
+It automatically lets Nextflow choose the most appropriate Slurm partition to submit each pipeline task to based on the task's requirements (CPU, memory and run time).
+> Example usage: `nextflow run -profile vsc_calcua,slurm`.

 The CalcUA config defines two types of profiles for each of the following partitions:

 | Partition     | Cluster                   | Profile name        | Type                 | Max memory               | Max CPU              | Max wall time | Example usage                                                     |